park-m/open-source-developer-portal/app/resources/account-types/access-api-accounts.md

 ##### Unverified Customer

 An Unverified Customer is a third-party-created account that requires a minimal amount of account data: first name, last name, email address, and IP address. **Note:** Unverified Customer accounts have a default sending transaction limit of $5000 per week.
 A week is defined as Monday to Sunday.

+##### Receive-only Customer

+Receive-only Customers are restricted to a “payouts only” business model within the Access API.
+A receive-only customer maintains limited functionality in the API and is only eligible to receive transfers to an attached bank account from the Dwolla Account that created it.